-Zach Barr is a writer, director, and musician originally from Redmond, WA.
-He began participating in theatre around the age of eight, and has never really left since.
-He began writing theatre criticism in late elementary school, for himself, when he saw a production at Seattle Children’s Theatre that he did not particularly like (he can’t remember which one) and had to explain why.
-His first published reviews were at Northwestern at the end of his freshman year, and joined Scene+Heard the following year.
+Zach Barr (he/they) is a writer, director, and musician originally from Redmond, WA.
+They began participating in theatre around the age of eight, and has never really left since.
+Zach’s work in theatre criticism began in late elementary school, for themself, when they saw a production at Seattle Children’s Theatre that they disliked and had to explain why.
+Zach’s first published reviews were at Northwestern at the end of their freshman year.
 What happened since then can be found on the About page.

-In addition to the theatre criticism, Zach has directed at Underscore Theatre Company, Prop Thtr’s Rhinofest, Otherworld Theatre Company, The Agency Theatre Collective, Northwestern University, and Studio East (Kirkland, WA).
-He serves as the Literary Associate at Sideshow Theatre Company, and will be directing a stage adaptation of the film Bicycle Thieves as part of RhinoFest in January 2019.
-He is asexual and lives in uptown Chicago.
+In addition to the theatre criticism, Zach has directed at Underscore Theatre Company, Prop Thtr’s Rhinofest, Otherworld Theatre Company, The Agency Theatre Collective, and Studio East (Kirkland, WA).
+Zach serves as the Literary Associate at Sideshow Theatre Company.
+They are asexual and live in uptown Chicago.

 Gwyneth “Gwen” Holloway is from Schaumburg, IL, and grew up attending and loving Chicago’s theatre scene.
 Over time, she developed a strong discerning eye for what she liked to see onstage, and how to describe what she liked about it.
 She studied theatre in college, despite the objections of her parents.
 She will always advocate that art of any kind, no matter whether it’s high or low art, should be discussed critically.
 She now lives in Chicago and sometimes escorts her younger sister Hazel to the theatre.